4 CRM Tracking Tips That Can Increase Your Bottom Line

 3. Monthly sales data

 It's a nice 30-day round-up of your sales performance.
-No matter how you feel you did, concrete data will tell you what you should be focusing on going forward.
+No matter how you feel you did, concrete data will tell you what you should focus on going forward.

 4. Average calls needed to close a deal